 Your website is down, your virtual machines working at a snail’s pace, or your free disk space is critically low?
-With its instant notifications, PRTG allows you to react quickly to network problems.
+With its instant notifications, Paessler PRTG monitoring software allows you to react quickly to network problems.
 But keep in mind, if your internet connection goes down, email or push notifications won’t work.
 Having a reliable alternative in reserve is really reassuring!
 At this point, the good old SMS text message comes into play.

 In this article, you will learn how to set up a “backup plan” for your PRTG notifications which doesn’t require an internet connection.
 We strongly recommend that you set up a redundant notification for your critical systems!

 Note: This article shows how to setup a gateway for SMS notifications from PRTG.
-Very likely, the steps will vary for your individual setup depending on your Windows version, hardware, and your network provider.
+Very likely, the steps will vary for your individual setup depending on your hardware, and your network provider.
 Please understand that we cannot provide any support regarding the functionality of third party software, nor answer specific questions regarding hardware configurations.

 Braintower SMS Gateway